-A publicity stunt is a planned event created to capture public awareness and generate free media coverage.
-Companies know PR stunts are a gamble, but offer the potential of increased brand attention.
-To help you create an effective PR stunt that is likely to increase positive brand awareness, we’ve assembled examples of the best ones over the last 15 years for inspiration.
+Publicity stunts are planned events created to capture public awareness and generate free media coverage.
+While PR stunts are notoriously high risk, the reward for potentially landing thousands—even millions—worth of free press makes the gamble worth it.
+To help you create an effective PR stunt that is likely to increase positive brand awareness, we’ve assembled the best examples of the 21st century for your inspiration.

-RedBull is known for its outlandish antics and events, but March 20, 2018, it hosted the most outlandish New Moon Party where people in wingsuits jumped out of helicopters above the tallest building in Los Angeles.
-This wasn’t all that crazy by RedBull standards, but the event caused a stir because the jumpers—fitted with a sparkler mechanism—dropped at sunset, leading those on the ground to believe comets or UFOs were descending on the city.
+RedBull is known for its outlandish antics and events, but on March 20, 2018, it hosted the most outlandish New Moon Party, where people in wingsuits jumped out of helicopters above the tallest building in Los Angeles.
+This wasn’t all that crazy by RedBull standards.
+However, the event caused a stir because the jumpers—fitted with a sparkler mechanism—dropped at sunset, leading those on the ground to believe comets or UFOs were descending on the city.

 Why it worked: RedBull has always been known as the “extreme child” of caffeinated beverage companies, but even brand devotees didn’t see this coming.
-Fire-branded wingmen hopping out of helicopters at sunset above Los Angeles’s tallest building took the brand’s extremism to a whole new level.
-It not only captured media headlines but cemented its image and as dangerously exciting.
+Fire-branded wingmen hopping out of helicopters at sunset above Los Angeles’ tallest building took the brand’s extremism to a whole new level.
+It not only captured media headlines, but cemented its image as dangerously exciting.

 Why it worked: The stunt went viral on social media, giving Tinder a lot of free press.
-It may be a laughable and low-cost stunt, but it landed Tinder free press and served as a conversation piece.
-It’s debatable if the stunt was in-line with the dating app’s brand image, but some argue that it was a display of female empowerment; after all, the app has historically been known as a male-driven hookup platform.
+It may be a laughable and low-cost stunt, but it served as a conversation piece.
+It’s debatable if the stunt was in line with the dating app’s brand image, but some argue that it was a display of female empowerment.
+After all, the app has historically been known as a male-driven hookup platform.

 6. KFC Ad Visible From Space

-In 2016, fast food chain Kentucky Fried Chicken (KFC) had the cosmic idea to create the first advertisement that could be seen from space.
+In 2016, the fast-food chain Kentucky Fried Chicken (KFC) had the cosmic idea to create the first advertisement that could be seen from space.
 While most would never see the ad in-person—never mind from a plane—it did create a buzz after it was put on the map by Google Maps and its corresponding Google Sightseeing Blog.

-Why it worked: This outrageous marketing stunt got press coverage from a number of outlets, reaffirming KFC as an oversized fixture in the fast food world.
-Longstanding businesses like KFC often suffer from consumer fatigue and need to work hard to stay top-of-mind.
-KFC managed to do so with this creative ad stunt—showing us that their fried chicken is tops wherever in the galaxy you are.
+Why it worked: This outrageous marketing stunt got press coverage from a number of outlets, reaffirming KFC as an oversized fixture in the fast-food world.
+Longstanding businesses like KFC often suffer from consumer fatigue and need to work hard to stay top of mind.
+KFC managed to do so with this creative ad stunt—showing us that its fried chicken is tops wherever in the galaxy you are.

 7. WestJet Christmas Miracle

-WestJet took a feel-good approach to a publicity stunt in 2013 that prompted children to share their Christmas wish list with a virtual Santa Claus on screens in both the Toronto and Hamilton, Ontario airports.
+WestJet took a feel-good approach to a publicity stunt in 2013.
+It prompted children to share their Christmas wish lists with a virtual Santa Claus on screens in both the Toronto and Hamilton, Ontario airports.
 Behind the scenes, WestJet’s staff took notes, and when the wish-sharing passengers landed at their destination, they were surprised with their dream gifts.

-Why it worked: The heart-felt video from the filmed event went viral, landing WestJet more than major press; it also helped spread Christmas cheer and inspired some warm-fuzzy feelings toward the airline.
-This is no easy feat for an industry that is generally viewed in the minds of consumers as broken and dated.
-Still, WestJet successful pulled it off, landing tons of free press.
+Why it worked: The heart-felt video from the filmed event went viral, landing WestJet more than major press.
+It also helped spread Christmas cheer and inspired some warm and fuzzy feelings toward the airline.
+Of course, this is no easy feat for an industry that is generally viewed in the minds of consumers as broken and dated.
+Still, WestJet successfully pulled it off, landing tons of free press.

 Uber took its ridesharing services to new heights when it started offering promotional helicopter rides to Uber users.
 It started the service in 2012 by chartering Uber helicopter rides from New York City to the Hamptons, giving upscale weekenders a way to get to the beach in style.
 The concept, while not long-lived, was surprising, though not illogical for a transportation company.